MSionGoog/filefishing/README.md

 (C) is protected by oauth2 protocol

+There are a few more URLs but not relevant at the moment.
+Check end of README file for swagger link to rest of URLs

 oauth2 - client credentials grant type has been implemented.

 There are two steps to make an authorized request -